econnet/econ/econ-1.0.rst

 :d2: priceless

-The actual value of product-internal work is only determined by the success of the product on the market.
+The actual value of product-related work is only determined by the success of the product on the market.
 To stop inequality from growing, it is essential

-- *not to give a price to product-internal work using an outside currency*
+- *not to give a price to product-related work using an outside currency*

 The outside price of work is decoupled from the actual value of work and cannot be a reference.

-The requirement to distribute profit based on work, demands to record product-related work in the repo.
+*Work* does not only refer to technical development of the product, but to all aspects to make a finished product successful on the market.

 .. _`drelevantwork`: